3plt/graph/README.md

 ### Why GPL?

-We've chosen GPL-3.0 to ensure that improvements to SteadyFlow remain open source and benefit the entire community.
+We've chosen GPL-3.0 to ensure that improvements to @3plate/graph remain open source and benefit the entire community.
 This means:

-- ✅ You can use SteadyFlow in open source projects
+- ✅ You can use @3plate/graph in open source projects
-- ✅ You can modify and distribute SteadyFlow
+- ✅ You can modify and distribute @3plate/graph
 - ✅ Commercial use is allowed
 - ⚠️ If you distribute modified versions, you must also make your changes available under GPL-3.0

 ### Commercial Licensing

-If you need to use SteadyFlow in a proprietary/closed-source application without GPL restrictions, commercial licenses are available.
+If you need to use @3plate/graph in a proprietary/closed-source application without GPL restrictions, commercial licenses are available.
 Contact us at [nathan@3plate.com] for more information.

 ### Copyright